 - that support small enterprises or employment opportunities; and

 When exceptions are used, public notice has to be given as follows.

 The following procurements conform to the requirements of the exceptions noted.
 Each procurement has a total value below $1 million and supports small enterprises or employment opportunities.

 The following procurements, that are within the Government of Yukon's jurisdiction and made by the government, promote regional economic development by supporting small enterprises such as those based in Yukon and increasing employment opportunities for local residents in non-urban areas.

 The procurement process for the projects listed below is by invitation only.
-Only those who have been formally invited in writing by Government of Yukon to submit bids or proposals will have their bids or proposals accepted.
-Bids or proposals received from persons other than those formally invited in writing will not be accepted, and returned to the bidder or proponent unopened.
+Only those who have been formally invited in writing by the Government of Yukon to submit bids or proposals will have their bids or proposals accepted.
+Bids or proposals received from people other than those formally invited in writing will not be accepted and returned to the bidder or proponent unopened.